Privacy-Preserving Visual Localization with Event Cameras

 \section{Experiments}

-We first validate our choice of the event-based localization pipeline in Section~\ref{sec:loc_eval} and further validate the two privacy protection methods in Section~\ref{sec:privacy_eval}.

-\paragraph{Dataset and Implementation Details} We use three datasets for evaluation: DAVIS240C~\cite{davis_240c}, EvRooms, and EvHumans.
-DAVIS240C consists of scenes captured using the DAVIS camera~\cite{davis} which simultaneously outputs events and frames.
-We use six scenes from the dataset that are suitable for localization.
+We first share user study results on our event-based localization pipeline (Section~\ref{sec:user_study}), then validate the performance of our approach using event-to-image conversion (Section~\ref{sec:loc_eval}), and finally show the quantitative and qualitative analysis of privacy protection (Sections~\ref{sec:network_eval}, ~\ref{sec:sensor_eval}).
+We use three datasets for evaluation: DAVIS240C~\cite{davis_240c}, EvRooms, and EvHumans.
 EvRooms is a newly collected dataset to evaluate the robustness of event-based localization algorithms amidst challenging external conditions.
-The dataset is captured in 20 scenes and divided into recordings containing fast camera motion (EvRooms\textsuperscript{F}) and low lighting (EvRooms\textsuperscript{L}).
+The dataset is captured in 20 scenes and divided into recordings containing fast camera motion (EvRooms\textsuperscript{F}) and low lighting (EvRooms\textsuperscript{L}), where qualitative samples of the 3D structure-from-motion (SfM) maps and images are shown in Figure~\ref{fig:dataset}.
 EvHumans is another newly collected dataset for evaluating privacy-preserving localization amidst moving people.
 The dataset is captured with 22 volunteers moving in 12 scenes.
-Both datasets are captured using the DAVIS346~\cite{davis_346} camera.
-Additional details on dataset preparation are deferred to the supplementary material.
+All three datasets are captured using the DAVIS346~\cite{davis_346} camera.

-In all our experiments we use the RTX 2080 GPU and Intel Core i7-7500U CPU.
+Furthermore, we use an RTX 2080 GPU and an Intel Core i7-7500U CPU.
 For event-to-image conversion, we adopt E2VID~\cite{event2vid}, which is a conversion method widely used in event-based vision applications~\cite{event_place,event_calib}.
 Unless specified otherwise, we use $K{=}3$ candidate poses for refinement in our localization pipeline from Section~\ref{sec:ev_loc}.
 For results reporting accuracy, a prediction is considered correct if the translation error is below 0.1 m and the rotation error is below $5.0^\circ$.
-All translation and rotation values are median values, following ~\cite{active_search, sarlin2019coarse, piccolo}.
+All translation and rotation error values are median values, following ~\cite{sarlin2019coarse}.